Veterans Estate Planning is an important financial tool for achieving long-term goals and preparing for the future.

 Individuals that have served in the United States military may be eligible for medical care, pensions, and other benefits offered by the Department of Veterans Affairs (VA) which are important to consider when devising an estate plan.

 The veteran’s pension is an important military benefit.
-This need-based benefit provides tax-free supplemental income to qualifying veterans who have a permanent disability or limited income and the inability to work.
-To be eligible for the veterans pension, the veteran must meet certain criteria regarding the length of time in service, veterans age, financial situation, and other requirements.
+This need-based benefit provides tax-free supplemental income to qualifying veterans with a permanent disability or limited income and the inability to work.
+To be eligible for the veterans pension, the veteran must meet certain criteria regarding the time in service, veterans age, financial situation, and other requirements.

-The Veterans Health Administration (VHA) offers veterans health care at Department of Veterans Affairs (VA) hospitals and clinics located nationwide.
-Veterans health care benefits are available to those veterans who had active military duty and were discharged under conditions other than dishonorable.
+The Veterans Health Administration (VHA) offers veterans’ health care at Department of Veterans Affairs (VA) hospitals and clinics located nationwide.
+Veterans’ health care benefits are available to those veterans with active military duty and were discharged under conditions other than dishonorable.

 The Department of Veterans Affairs (VA) offers life insurance for veterans – Veterans’ Group Life Insurance – which allows veterans to continue life insurance after completing military service.
 The policy offers lifetime coverage providing insurance premiums are met.
-Proof of good health is not required to continue to receive life insurance benefits.
+Proof of good health does not have to continue to receive life insurance benefits.

-The estate planning specialists at Altman & Associates help veterans develop estate plans that are designed to meet their long-term financial goals.
-For more than 40 years, our experienced team has been serving individuals and families in the Maryland, Washington, D.C., and Northern Virginia area.
+The estate planning specialists at Altman & Associates help veterans develop estate plans designed to meet their long-term financial goals.
+For over 25years, our experienced team has been serving individuals and families in the Maryland, Washington, D.C., and Northern Virginia areas.
 Let us help you develop an estate plan to meet your needs.
-Contact a member of our team today at 301-468-3220 or contact us online to arrange for a consultation at one of our offices located in Columbia, Rockville, D.C. or Northern Virginia.
+Contact a member of our team today at 301-468-3220 or contact us online to arrange for a consultation at one office in Columbia, Rockville, D.C. or Northern Virginia.